 Namibia is the most arid country in Southern Africa.
 Windhoek, the capital of Namibia, has an average annual rainfall of around 370mm, while the average evaporation rate is 3400mm.
 In 1968, the Goreangab Water Reclamation plant was built by the City of Windhoek to reclaim water directly from domestic sewage effluent.

-In 2002, a new, larger Goreangab Reclamation Plant was completed to replace the original plant, using the latest available, proven water-treatment technology.
+This was the first direct water reuse plant implemented globally.
+It has continued to provide Windhoek with a secure water supply source that complements a number of other surface and groundwater supply options, even in the face of increasing climate change.
+In 2002, a new, larger Goreangab Reclamation Plant was completed to replace the original plant, using the latestavailable, proven water-treatment technology.
 The ultimate aim of the project was to ensure the security of the potable water supply for the future.
-The plant was developed to ensure the total utilization of available effluent from domestic wastewater (from the Gammams Wastewater Treatment Works in Windhoek, built in 1965).
+The plant was developed to ensure the total utilisation of available effluent from domestic wastewater (from the Gammams Wastewater Treatment Works in Windhoek, built in 1965).
 The plant was designed based on extensive experience (30 years) and research conducted locally, and on input from international experts to assure compliance with the strictest water quality guidelines applied internationally.

 Regions such as Namibia are likely to face longer and more intense periods of drought as a result of climate change.
-Water recyling can save resources.
+Water recycling can save resources.
 The First Direct Water Reuse project demonstrated that wastewater should no longer be viewed as a waste product, but can be considered a special resource that can fill human needs through specialised treatment.
 (In this respect, wastewater may be considered in a category similar to seawater, which also requires specialised treatment for use as potable water.)